When people think about project metadata, they usually think about files like package.json, Cargo.toml, or go.mod.

 - Detailed description of change

-Yes.
-Encourage your agent to just commit the work directly after it’s completed.
+Yes, encourage your agent to commit the work directly after it is completed.
 Directly to the main branch.
 Full stop.
 I know this idea is contentious, but hear me out.

 Defining your tasks in slices up front really helps the agent know how much work to do before finishing a task.
-The truth is you will often not need to “go back and revert” your code if you slice your work appropriately.
-In fact, if you do need to revert it back, just ask the agent to change it back and describe why it needs to be changed.
-This will be included in your commit history as a detailed post-mortem of the change.
-This gives your agent more context in the diff itself, almost as if you are logging your mistakes for future you.
+The truth is that you often will not need to “go back and revert” your code if you scope the work appropriately.
+In fact, if you do need to revert it, just ask the agent to change it back and describe why it needs to be changed.
+That explanation becomes part of your commit history as a detailed post-mortem of the change.
+This gives your agent more context in the diff itself, almost as if you are logging your mistakes for your future self.

 Branching?
-Only do it when you want to explore an “idea” that you’re not sure about.
-99% of the time, you already know what needs to be done.
+Only do it when you want to explore an “idea” you are not sure about.
+Ninety-nine percent of the time, you already know what needs to be done.
 Your problem has already been scoped and solved in a meaningful way.
-(Because you’re a good manager, right?)
+(Because you are a good manager, right?)

 Use your AGENTS.md file to treat the commit history like a very detailed changelog that the agent can use to understand previous context.
-The changelog you personally care about should be at a much higher level of abstraction in the form of a CHANGELOG.md file in the root of your project.
-Knowing who did what commit and why has more value than the actual summary of the work itself.
+The changelog you personally care about should be at a much higher level of abstraction, in the form of a CHANGELOG.md file in the root of your project.
+Knowing who made each commit and why has more value than the summary of the work itself.

 You’re a manager now.